IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 ## What to do if a student can't get on campus becausew of an issue with their ID?
 Students should reach out to studentlink@nyu.edu.

+## Syllabi
+Prior to the first day of class, [send your syllabus to Eric](mailto:em1680@nyu.edu).
+You can [use this template which has all the required bits you need](https://docs.google.com/document/d/1TC-o0l7zGKjCTDUQgUVxkCDgCyZ3gx-bK0zGqDWRgmA/edit?usp=sharing).

 ## Technology
 There is no mandate to use any particular learning management system (LMS).
 NYU now uses [Brightspace as a LMS](https://brightspace.nyu.edu), which you are welcome to use.
 Some faculty prefer github, others like wordpress.
 Use what works best for you.